About the College

 Founded in 1893 in Frederick, Maryland, Hood College is a coeducational, independent, liberal arts college.

-Hood offers 28 bachelor’s degrees, 25 concentrations, 47 minors, and pre-professional preparation in medicine, veterinary science, dentistry and law.
+Hood offers 30 bachelor’s degrees, 25 concentrations, 43 minors, and pre-professional preparation in medicine, veterinary science, dentistry and law.
 Hood’s Graduate School serves the needs of Frederick and surrounding regions with 20 master’s degrees, three doctorates and 13 graduate certificate programs.
 The graduate programs provide leading-edge content in business, STEM, the humanities and education.

-Hood is located in a fantastic college town; students are within walking distance of shops, galleries and restaurants and a vibrant downtown.
+Hood is located in a fantastic college town; students are within walking distance of historic Downtown Frederick, featuring an eclectic selection of shops, restaurants, galleries, museums and parks.
 Our proximity to Washington, D.C., Baltimore and the I-270 technology corridor provides students countless internship and research opportunities.

 Hood College is accredited by the Middles States Commission on Higher Education.

 Our undergraduate business and MBA programs are accredited by the Accreditation Council for Business Schools and Programs, the premier organization that accredits business schools that have a teaching focus.

 The counseling programs have received accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The social work program is accredited for undergraduate social work education by the Council on Social Work Education (CSWE).